Marcus Howard wants to continue tradition of Federal Way short-track speedskaters in the Olympics

 “That is a really cool story,” said Celski, now a marketing consultant with U.S. Speedskating.
 “You never know who is going to end up where, especially at that age, and if they are going to stick with a sport or not.”

-Howard stuck with it, and last year at 16 he moved from Salt Lake City to join the Short Track junior national program (also called the FAST team).
+Howard stuck with it, and last year at 16 he moved to Salt Lake City to join the Short Track junior national program (also called the FAST team).

 “It was pretty rough,” Howard said of moving away from his family.
 “I didn’t have any cooking experience and the FAST teams start skating at 5:45 in the morning.
 So it was kind of rough, but I got used to it.”